 “The interest metrics are there for students wanting to transition, but the actual transfer rates are low.
 Be tenacious if you want to do it.
 Look for folks in your life to support you, because you will need support to get there.
 Life does happen, and if you happen to have the means to jump into a 4-year transition, you should do it.”

-Is Gen-Z more price conscious than previous generations in regards to loans and financial aid and tuition fees?
+Is Gen-Z more price-conscious than previous generations in regard to loans and financial aid and tuition fees?

 Are there still benefits of attending a traditional college?

 “College is a great place to hit your head and learn about the pain.
 You have the opportunities to be treated like an adult without the consequences.
 It’s a perfect learning ground.
 A lot of these other programs aren’t set up like that — they’re only to teach you how to be certified for a certain profession.
 If you do hit your head and you don’t have a safe place, or a helmet, it can really hurt and you can run out of time.

 The advantages to college persist even as the world changes.
 You need to learn how to be an adult, make mistakes, and you need to have something to fall back on when you change your mind on what you want to do. ”